gokhalevedant06/TopicHub/README.md

 3. Create/Join a group as a student
 4. Appoint other teachers to your class as a subject teacher
 5. Start an assessment with a description and total marks as a teacher
-6. Choose a topic for an assessment as the group leader (student)
+6. Choose a topic for an assessment as a student
 7. Approve or Reject the topic as the teacher.

 ## Technologies Used 💻